yschaeff/ICantBelieveItsNotDNS/README.md

 This is the easy part.
 Lets do as little as possible.
 When a query comes in we chop of anything beyond the question section.
 BAM!
 We have most of our reply done.
 Fiddle a bit with the flags and section counts, assume query name is uncompressed and append our resource record.
-Our database only contains TYPE an RDATA.
+Our database only contains TYPE and RDATA.
 Query name?
 Always a pointer to byte 12 in the packet.
 Class? always IN.
 TLL? always 15 minutes, deal with it.